infotheorychalmers/mac_capacity_bounds/README.md

 Compiling
 ---------
-In order to compile the code implementin each bound each bound
+In order to compile the code that implements each bound, the following steps are necessary
  * move to the specific directory.
  * move inside 'build' directory and run
 ```